Dynamic Variation:

 The bridal crown is an essential addition when you are getting married in a bunad.
 Many local handicraft shops rent out crowns for weddings.

-Look closely at the iconic national romantic painting, Bridal Procession on the Hardangerfjord.
+Look closely at the iconic national romantic painting, Bridal Procession on the Hardangerfjord from 1848.
 Nearly everyone is dressed in a bunad and the bride, dressed in red, wears a crown.

 The Sami kofte